ezrantn/vex-docs/content.en/docs/features/find-and-replace.md

 # Find and Replace

+Vex makes finding and replacing text in files simple and efficient.
+Here's how you can use it:

 ## Single Find and Replace

-To perform a find-and-replace operation on a file using Vex, follow this syntax:
+To perform a single find-and-replace operation, use the following syntax:

 ```shell
 vex replace "foo:bar=input.txt"